-What is a Thoracic Surgical Oncologist?
+What Is a Thoracic Surgical Oncologist?

-Thoracic surgical oncologists are physicians who have specialized training focused on the surgical treatment and management of cancers affecting the thoracic cavity.
-This includes the lungs, chest wall, esophagus, and mediastinum.
 Thoracic surgeons employ a variety of open and minimally invasive surgical techniques to diagnose, stage, and treat malignant tumors within the thoracic region, including malignant pleural mesothelioma.[1]

-Thoracic surgical oncology is a relatively new medical practice: Doctors have only been practicing it in its more modern form for about 100 years, and the procedures offered have changed dramatically with the advent of innovations in diagnostic tools and supporting therapies, as well as new surgical techniques and abilities.
-Where open surgery was once the standard approach, it has been improved upon by minimally invasive techniques, video-assisted procedures, and robotics.
-These advancements have had a significant benefit for patients.[2]
+Thoracic surgical oncology is a relatively new medical practice.
+Doctors have only been practicing it in its more modern form for about 100 years.
+The procedures they offer have changed dramatically with the advent of innovations in diagnostic tools and supporting therapies, as well as new surgical techniques and abilities.Ā Ā

-In addition to surgical expertise, today’s thoracic surgical oncologists possess strong working knowledge of the role of molecular profiling and genomic sequencing as part of their multidisciplinary approach to patient care.
-Thoracic surgical oncologists partner with medical oncologists and radiation oncologists in the treatment of patients, coordinating treatment plans that see chemotherapy being administered preoperatively to enhance the effectiveness of surgery.
+In addition to surgical expertise, todayās thoracic surgical oncologists possess a strong working knowledge of the role of molecular profiling and genomic sequencing as part of their multidisciplinary approach to patient care.

 There is hope that pre- and post-operative targeted therapies and immunotherapies will continue contributing to surgical success, allowing thoracic surgical oncologists to offer surgical resection in cases that were once deemed too advanced for surgical intervention.[2]